 The program helps to improve the teaching of the English language and U.S. culture and values at Teacher’s College at public and private universities throughout Brazil.
 Students at these institutions attend three-to-four-year undergraduate programs to graduate as English as a Foreign Language (EFL) teachers.
 U.S. English Teaching Assistants cooperate with Brazilian faculty members and are under their supervision while taking over some responsibilities, such as conducting classes, creating teaching materials, and developing workshops and projects related to EFL.

 Although ETAs are not full-fledged professors, the program is a professional development opportunity for them to advance their teaching skills and have a positive experience on a Brazilian campus.

-The Fulbright Commission assigns at least two Fulbright ETAs to each university campus.
+The Fulbright Commission assigns one Fulbright ETA to each university campus.
 We match ETAs with the appropriate host institution, basing assignments on the host institution’s needs and on the ETA’s profile.

 Approximately 20 grants are available per year, with full maintenance benefits for the grantee.

 What can ETAs do during their grant?

 ETAs should expect to complete between 25 to 30 hours per week of classroom teaching, planning and preparation included.
 Teaching assistantship activities can vary from institution to institution and depend also on the ETA’s background and qualifications.

 Community engagement is another component of the ETA Program.
 ETAs must join in activities related to their personal, career, and/or educational interests for 10 to 15 hours per week.

 Candidates should consider a project that they intend to pursue if awarded the grant and, since they will not know where they will be placed in Brazil, these activities should be flexible respective to geographic location.
 For example, grantees may pursue a course of study, conduct research into topics or issues relative to Brazil, engage in specific volunteer activities, or a combination of these.